Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Search strategy

 The composition and kinematics of the final-state particles that are produced from the decay chains of the \CCsignal or \CNsignal processes can be combinatorially reproduced by certain SM processes.
 The \ZZ process has a significant contribution to \SRTL and \SRFour when both $Z$ bosons decay leptonically.
 Events from the \ZZ process are rejected if they have exactly four leptons that form two SFOS pairs and the mass \mllTwo of the second pair, the pair not selected for the primary \chone candidate, is within 20~\GeV of the $Z$ boson mass.
 In \SRFour, which targets decay chains of the second \chono with at least one neutrino, the \ZZ contribution is further reduced by requiring $\met>80~\GeV$ in events with a second same-flavor lepton pair.

 The SM \ttZ process can also contribute significantly in the SRs, and is identifiable by the presence of two $b$-jets from the two top-quark decays.
-Signal events that include a Higgs boson decay may also include two $b$-jets, but the $b$-jets will often be collimated due to the boost of the Higgs boson.
-Therefore, an additional selection is applied in all SRs that requires the leading two $b$-jets, if they exist, to satisfy $\dRbb<1.5$.
+Signal events that include a Higgs boson decay may also include two $b$-jets, with a 72\% efficiency of identifying both $b$-jets using the flavor-tagging algorithm described in Section~\ref{sec:eventreco}.
+The $b$-jets will often be collimated due to the boost of the Higgs boson.
+Therefore, an additional selection is applied in all SRs that requires the two highest-\pt $b$-jets, if they are found in the event, to satisfy $\dRbb<1.5$.

 The \ZZ, \ttZ, and other SM backgrounds can be further reduced in \SRTL by taking advantage of the fully visible decay of the second \chono.
 As the \chone and \none are expected to be mass-degenerate, the \mZlAsym (Eq.~(\ref{eq:asym})) between the \CCsignal or \CNsignal pair is expected to be small.
 A requirement of $\mZlAsym < 0.1$ in \SRTL is effective in rejecting combinatorial backgrounds for which \mZlAsym is more evenly distributed.